September 10-14, 2018

 Monday September 10 we are planning to have introductory tutorials.

-Some events will be in the beautiful Bibioteca Burgoa, in Santo Domingo Cultural Center.
+Some events will be in the beautiful Biblioteca Burgoa, in Santo Domingo Cultural Center.

 The city of Oaxaca is the capital of the state of Mexico with the same name, in the south of the country.
 The city (and Oaxaca state), is famous for its large variety of pre-hispanic cultures, handcrafts, archeological sites, beautiful mountains and beaches, and its exquisite cuisine.
 It is easily reached from Mexico City either by very comfortable (and inexpensive) first class buses, or airplane.
 The airport of Oaxaca is approximately 7 km south of the city centre with several flights from Mexico City every day, and from other cities in Mexico.

-Please send an email to Alma Diaz with the following information:
+Questions?
+Please send an email to Alma Diaz.

 Armando Castañeda, Universidad Nacional Autónoma de México, Mexico.